HSDAA Show and Championship Rules and Procedures (Show Rules)

 HSDAA SHOW PROCEDURES

-Exhibitors shall pre-register (premium lists and entry forms will be available on the website) by the closing date listed.
+Exhibitors shall pre-register by the closing date listed (premium lists and entry forms will be available on the website).
 At the club's discretion, day of show entries may be accepted but those dogs, of course, will not be listed in the show catalogue.
+Day of show entries will only be accepted until the start of the show each day.
+No entries will be accepted after the show begins.
 Only those dogs individually registered with HSDAA are eligible to be shown at HSDAA shows.

 Exhibitors are expected to be ringside prior to the start of judging to pick up armbands.